makanyane/IWTE/documentation/M2_Settlement_Modding.md

 ## Which .world is loaded?

 The .world chosen is determined by the CONTENTS of .worldpkgdesc files.
 More information about .worldpkgdesc files is provided on [TWC Wiki](https://wiki.twcenter.net/index.php?title=.worldpkgdesc_-_M2TW).
+See [M2_worldpkgdesc.md](M2_worldpkgdesc.md) for how to edit them with IWTE.

 The important bits:
 * you need a *packagedb.txt* file in your mod-folder for your .worldpkgdesc files to be read, its contents will normally be: